Canon 1Ds vs Nikon D2Xs

 Both the 1Ds and the D2Xs have been discontinued, but can regularly be found used on eBay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the D2Xs was followed by the Nikon D3X.

 Review summary: Canon 1Ds vs Nikon D2Xs

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Canon 1Ds better than the Nikon D2Xs or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1 stops ISO advantage).

 - More heavily discounted: Has been available for much longer (launched in September 2002).